 I chose animal protagonists to depict this journey because great art connects us to ourselves at that point where all life intersects.
 All life includes, but is not limited to, “four-footed, two-footed, winged, all that is green, [and rooted].”
 We are all children of our Mother, and even the mountains and rivers have their stories to tell.
 Humankind sings, but ours is not the only song.
 Acknowledging other voices allows us to see that we have a place in a rich tapestry of life that goes beyond our own confined experience.
 Yet that which isn’t us, also makes us “us.”
 As Temple Grandin insightfully observed, “animals make us human.”

 Form and meaning are intricately intertwined because form impacts meaning.
-I used oil paint because I needed the nuance of layered color glazing.
+I use oil paint because I need the nuance of layered color glazing.
 Oil paint dries slowly; it’s a contemplative material because the artist may take time before applying the next layer of color.
-Oils also allow for not only differences in form, but also layers of stylistic choices.
-The complexity of the medium invites a layering of concept that suited my purpose in describing the complex choices that define a life’s journey.
+Oils also allow for differences in form and layers of stylistic choices.
+The complexity of the medium invites a layering of concept that suits my purposes in describing the complex choices that define a life’s journey.
 Every artistic choice is guided by a delicate balance of conscious direction and intuition; the technical skill of the artist builds a bridge that allows the conscious mind to articulate the visions of the subconscious.
 If successful, the form and material are interdependent and held together by the concept.
 Like an orange is separate in its segments, yet held together by its core and made one in its skin.

 The message that I am trying to convey through this narrative series is that every child, every adult lives their life, making decisions based on perceptions that they believe to be true and accurate.
 How we act on those perceptions depends on whether we find them pleasing or confining: if it pleases us we leave the structure of our life alone and move forward.
 If it confines us, we take our lives apart and move on in a different direction.
 We want to own our comparatively short time on the planet to live our own way and let others do the same: to consciously choose how we will inhabit our bodies and how we will inhabit the Earth.
 And yet, because we all share the Earth to live, we must accommodate one another for balance, and to do that we must expand our own world view.